apache/jena-site/content/documentation/tdb2/tdb2_admin.md

 where `Data-NNNN` are the compacted generations of the database.
 The highest number is the currently live database.
-The others are not used and not touched by the TDB2 storage system.
-They can be deleted or compressed as required.
+The others are not used and not touched by the TDB2 subsystem.
+They can be deleted, moved elsewhere, or compressed as required.
+Each is a valid database in it own right.

-`Backups` is teh directoryused to place backup files.
+`Backups` is the directory used to write backup files.

-`tdb.lock` is the lock file to stop multipel use of the same database at the same time by different JVM processes.
+`tdb.lock` is the lock file to stop multiple use of the same database at the same time by different JVM processes.
+(If yuo wish to share a datbase bewteen processes, or machines, consider using [Fuseki2 with TDB2](tdb2_fuseki.html).

 ## Compaction